SasankaPasanjith/SPC-Web-System/README.md

 * Supplier  Registration and Management.
 * Admin Login
-* Search Drugs = By entering a key word.
+* Search Drugs = By entering a keyword.
 * Manage Stocks = Using this system, the admin can add stocks to the system, as well as change & delete if necessary.
-* Manage Tenders = The admin can add tenders to the system, as well as can update details & delete them if necessary.
+* Manage Tenders = The admin can add tenders to the system, as well as update details & delete them if necessary.
 * Submit Tender Proposals
 * [More features...]